When Shraddha Kapoor Shocked Prabhas Owing To This Reason!

 "While filming Saaho, I used to ask several times whether my flow and accent in Hindi is right because words can be corrected later in dubbing, but the flow has to be right.
 I had a Hindi tutor, Kamal sir from Mumbai on sets and even during the dubbing."

-When asked if it was difficult to shoot simultaneously in different languages, Prabhas admitted that it was indeed strenuous as he has never done it past 16-17 years.
-Prabhas also asserted that he is not a many take actor and he gets done in a couple of shots, so it was very stressful for him.
+When asked if it was difficult to shoot simultaneously in different languages, Prabhas admitted that it was indeed strenuous as he has never done it for the past 16-17 years.
+Prabhas also asserted that he is not a 'many takes' actor and he gets done in a couple of shots, so it was very stressful for him.

 Directed by Sujeeth, the film is all set to hit the theatres on August 30, 2019.